 - Email Address: The email address of the domain name owner.

 WHOIS information is available for free and can be accessed by anyone.
 However, some companies choose to keep their whois data private to avoid spam and other unwanted communications.

-In these cases, the hosting checker tool will not be able to provide you with any information about the domain owner.
+In these cases, the website host checker tool will not be able to provide you with any information about the whois domain owner.

 Why Do We Need To Check For Web Hosting Providers?

 Using a website host checker to check your competitor’s hosting can give you some great ideas.
 If they are using a particular web hosting company, it is likely because that company offers something beneficial to their business.

 This could be anything from great customer support to fast loading speeds.